VA Loan Water Test Requirements

 VA Loan Water Test Inspection Requirements

 Since the federal government doesn’t regulate private water sources, the Department of Veterans Affairs has established water testing standards that must be met for a VA mortgage to go through.*

 Depending on the location of your target property, a connection to a community water system might already be required by the local government.
 Be sure to check with your seller and local authorities to confirm all water systems are up to code before going through with an application.
 If your new home is on a central water system, and you can verify the city water connection, you won’t be required to conduct an additional test.

-In areas without access to a city water supply, typically rural neighborhoods, the VA works to ensure the property has safe and usable water sources.
+In areas without access to a city water supply, typically rural neighborhoods, VA loan inspection requirements include ensuring the property has a safe and usable water source.
 When a test is required, either the local health authority or a licensed third-party professional will check whether your new property conforms to the city’s regulations.
 In cases where local authorities haven’t set these standards, those requirements will defer to the Environmental Protection Agency, or EPA.